 One of the most important lessons I’ve learned over my years of backpacking is this:

 Getting the right amount of food every day on the trail is essential.

 Organizing your food will ensure that you don’t run out and get hungry in the middle of nowhere.
-Count out your calories for each day and put everything in its own Ziploc freezer bag.
-By doing this, you’re rationing your hiking food for each day on the trail and saving yourself from overeating (or undereating) on a given day.
+Count out your calories for each day and put everything in its own Ziplock freezer bag.
+By doing this, you’re rationing your calories for each day on the trail and saving yourself from overeating (or under-eating) on a given day.

 If the hike you’re taking is far away from civilization, always pack an extra day’s worth of food in case of emergency.

 Don’t give unwanted company any excuse to know your whereabouts during your hiking trips into the backcountry.
 You don’t need bears poking around your campsite, and you don’t need mice chewing through your tent in the middle of the night.